Sleeper pads for efficient vibration protection

 - Vibrations caused by the underground trains (residential areas)

-Providing elastic bearings for this stretch of the District Line was the first sleeper pad project for London Underground: the requirements called for the use of full-surface Sylodyn® sleeper pads.
-Deliveries were made both to the CEMEX sleeper works and directly to the operator.
+Providing elastic bearings for this stretch of the District Line was the first major sleeper pad project for London Underground: the vibration protection requirements called for the use of full-surface Sylodyn® sleeper pads, which are ideal for effectively minimising vibrations.
+Deliveries were made both to the CEMEX sleeper works and directly to London Underground.

 Advantages for the customer

-- The decrease in vibrations noticeably improves the quality of life
+- The decrease in vibrations noticeably improved the quality of life of residents living next to the track